Search

 An Exceptional Week for the Claude Ecosystem

-The week of December 15-21, 2025 marks major advances: Claude in Chrome exits beta, a new integration with Claude Code, two fascinating research projects (Bloom and Project Vend), and strategic partnerships.
+The week of December 15-21, 2025 marks major advances: Claude in Chrome leaves beta, a new integration with Claude Code, two fascinating research projects (Bloom and Project Vend), and strategic partnerships.

-Claude in Chrome: Available to All Paid Plans
+Claude in Chrome: Available for All Paid Plans

-December 18, 2025 — Claude in Chrome exits beta and becomes available to all paid users (Pro, Team, Enterprise).
+December 18, 2025 — Claude in Chrome leaves beta and becomes available to all paid users (Pro, Team, Enterprise).

 New Features